dapr/proposals/0012-BIRS-distributed-scheduler.md

 ##### Actor Reminders

+The Scheduler Service will be deployed by default.
+However, for users to use the Scheduler Service for actor reminders, they will need to explicitly opt in via a preview feature.

 The interval functionality of the Actor Reminder is similar to the job schedule.
 With Actor Reminders, a user can specify:
 ```json
 {